Plugable UD-6950H USB 3.0 Dual 4K Display Horizontal Docking Station with DisplayPort and HDMI

 Does not support HDCP copy protected content (Blu-Ray, Netflix, Amazon Prime video, etc.).
 Our adapter also does not support DisplayPort MST daisy-chain connections or conversion to Dual-Link DVI.

 Some G-Sync monitors may not be detected or may not be correctly identified when used with DisplayPort.
-We recommend using HDMI for G-Sync enable
+We recommend using HDMI instead of DisplayPort for G-Sync enabled displays.

 Conversion to Single Link DVI, and VGA is possible using the following adapters (not included with dock):